kevingroup/COMSV/README.md

 COMSV support SV detection for other genomes, but remember to change chromosome IDs to be integers.

 COMSV may have problem to call SVs for the alignments with extremely long molecules/contig (e.g., >100Mbp) or with extremely high depth (e.g., >1000x).
 Current version is not optimized for these extreme cases as it will take much more memory and running time.
 Please feel free to leave your comments if you face this issue, and we can specifically modified the program for your needs.

+## Data availability
+All simulation data and real cancer data used in the following paper are available upon request.

 ## Citation